santhoshtr/wikivue/README.md

 moved very fast and a new generation of users started their digital life in it, the current interface of Wikipedia is not pleasent or attractive.

 This project attempts to build a modern fresh interface using latest web technologies, using some design principles suitable for such a content heavy website.
 This web application is built just using Wikipedia's public APIs.
-It does not attempt to have every feature the Wikipedia aquited over the several years, instead it just focus on basic usecases.
+It does not attempt to have every feature the Wikipedia acquired over the several years, instead it just focus on basic usecases.

 Once done, it should also be a proof that applications with varying complexities and design principles are possible on top of Wikipedia APIs.